chithresh-phy/qe-install-script/README.md

 > [!NOTE]
 > In order to check your Distro/Version (like Ubuntu 22.04 LTS)
-> open your Terminal and type:
+> open your Terminal and run:
 > ```bash
 > cat /etc/os-release
 > ```